ensemblu-corp/axiom-language/README.md

 ## 📜 Legal

 This project is governed by the principles of immutable software architecture.
 See `LICENSE.md` for the specific terms of use.
-_Axiom Language is licensed under the [GNU Lesser General Public License version 3.0 (LGPLv3)](https://opensource.org/license/LGPL-3.0)._